Best Health Insurance Options for Pregnant Women

 If you currently have Marketplace coverage

 If you already have a Marketplace health insurance plan, you can update your coverage to include your pregnancy or newborn by reporting your QLE.
-This may lead to changes in your premium or cost-sharing, as well as added benefits.
+This may lead to changes in your premium or cost-sharing and added benefits.

 Will I get the same coverage no matter which state I live in or which plan I choose?